ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 </label>
 ```

-And now try to find and change the background color in the corresponding CSS (or Sass) code:
+Now try to find and change the background color in the corresponding CSS code:

 ```scss
 .size-label {